BurryPotter/GCFuzz/README.md

 # Please use the full path of AFL_GCC_ALLOWLIST.
 ```

+Ensure that the JVM environment is configured as described in file [01JVMS_README](https://github.com/BurryPotter/GCFuzz/blob/main/01JVMS/linux64/READEME.md)

 ### Step2.
 Build and Run GCFuzz

 * You can import it into IntelliJ IDEA workspace